Bangis041/OVERTHEWIRE/Bandit.md

 username: bandit6   password: HWasnPhtq9AVKe0dmk45nxy20cvUa6EG

 After we logged in, we tried to list files and we could not find anything not even hidden files.
-We read the instructions again and they said it was somewhere on the server so we just went ahead to use the find command.
+We read the instructions again and they said it was somewhere on the server so we just went ahead to use the ```find``` command.

 ![image](https://github.com/user-attachments/assets/25564ea1-81b0-404d-96df-16d3a81efd2d)

-We narrowed our search with that devnull thing and we got a place where the next password is.
+We narrowed our search with that ```2>/dev/null``` thing and we got a place where the next password is.
 I copied the path and catted it out.

 ![image](https://github.com/user-attachments/assets/a8d05a39-6f2c-4554-927b-d91c76ec59c0)